Zmutt

 Zmutt (also spelled Z'mutt, Z'Mutt, Z-Mutt) is a small village in the municipality of Zermatt, Valais, Switzerland, situated at 1936 m in the Zmutt Valley (Zmuttal) west of Zermatt.
 The village chapel is dedicated to Saint Catherine of Alexandria, patroness of the Valais.
 The valley passes the northern slope of the Matterhorn and terminates in the Zmutt Glacier on the border to Italy's Aosta Valley.
+The closest one can possibly get to Zmutt by car (Taxi, in accordance with Zermatt regulations) is by the Z'Mutt Grande Dixence buildings, not the Dam itself.
+Otherwise, you will have to hike there.